-However, to fully understand the overall impact of cloud computing we must compare it to the alternative- local computing.
+So is cloud computing bad for the environment?
+To fully understand the overall environmental impact of cloud storage we must compare it to the alternative – local computing.

 Cloud computing is more efficient and resilient than local computing capacity for individuals and firms, and also offers geographic redundancy, making data loss unlikely even in the event of a natural disaster.
 A 2013 research paper, funded by Google, revealed that by moving commonly used software applications to the cloud, energy usage would decrease by 87%.
 Furthermore, cloud computing is a major enabler of both home and remote working, reducing the need for commuting and therefore decreasing emissions.

 Large-scale data centres are also more likely to cost-effectively recover and reuse heat.
 Google reported that whilst the amount of computer processing at its data centres increased by 550% between 2010 and 2018, the amount of energy consumed grew by just 6%.
 If demand growth and efficiency savings are broadly in balance then it may be possible to deliver the projected growth in data centre capacity without significantly increasing energy requirements.